Enabling Governance, Resilience, Assurance, and Accountability in the Federal Enterprise – Introducing the DVMS

 Digital Value Management System® (DVMS)

-The DVMS doesn’t replace existing frameworks—it connects, contextualizes, and amplifies them, transforming compliance requirements into actionable intelligence that drives and ensures sustained digital operations and performance.
+The DVMS doesn’t replace existing frameworks—it connects, contextualizes, and amplifies them, transforming compliance requirements into actionable intelligence that drives and ensures sustained digital value, resilience, and trust.

 By adopting a DVMS, organizations are positioned to: